 Alfa Romeo Giulia review - Interior, design and technology

-Big strides have been made inside, where good-quality materials and slick design give the Alfa premium appeal.
-It has a stylish and sporty feel, especially thanks to some beautiful dials and a great steering wheel.
-The rest of the cabin doesn’t feel quite as upmarket as the C-Class or A4, but there’s no doubt that there’s a clean elegance to it.
-The materials just aren’t as high in quality as those in the Giulia’s top rivals.
+Meanwhile good-quality materials and slick design give the Alfa premium appeal.
+It has a stylish and sporty feel, especially thanks to the exceptional steering wheel and enormous metal shift paddles.
+The rest of the cabin doesn’t feel quite as upmarket as the C-Class or 3 Series, as the materials just aren’t as high in quality as those in the Giulia’s top rivals, but there’s no doubt that there’s a clean elegance to the Alfa's cabin.

 Sat-nav, stereo and infotainment